secrethub/examples/application/aspnet/sdk-example/README.md

 </p>
 <br/>

-In contrast with the CLI example, the SDK example requires less interaction with environment variables, as it is a native integration for C#.
+This example aims to display the use of the native .NET SecretHub integration.
 Following the below steps will result in an welcome message on http://localhost:5000.
 If any error shall occur, you will receive an appropriate descriptive message at the same address.

 ## Prerequisites
 1. [Docker](https://docs.docker.com/install/) installed and running